artalar/reatom/docs/src/pages/packages/primitives.md

 })

 // built-in actions:
-themeAtom.merge(ctx, { color: '' }) // will not recreate the object if passed properties are equal
+themeAtom.merge(ctx, { color: 'red', fontSize: '12px' })
-themeAtom.reset(ctx)
+themeAtom.reset(ctx, 'color')
+themeAtom.omit(ctx, 'fontSize')
 ```

+All actions checks the new data for equality to the existent state to trying to prevent extra updates. `omit` and `reset` accepts any length of arguments (keys). `reset` calling without extra arguments will reset all record.

 ## `reatomSet`